Shiva’s Serpent Sacred Thread: Timeless Symbolic Power, Protection, and Unity in Hinduism

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The serpent maps to Kundalini and the sushumna nadi in yogic practice.
-Worn as a sacred thread, it signals mastery over prana and the integration of body, mind, and consciousness.
+At the yogic level, the serpent maps to Kundalini, the subtle power latent at the base of the spine, and to the sushumna nadi through which energy ascends in meditation.
+As a sacred thread, it signifies mastery over prana and the integration of body, mind, and consciousness.